Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Why is the multiverse often considered the best explanation for cosmological fine-tuning, despite its many drawbacks?
 The key might be found in a statement by theoretical physicist Bernard Carr: “to the hard-line physicist, the multiverse may not be entirely respectable, but it is at least preferable to invoking a Creator.”[xii]

-Many scientists, committed to a naturalistic worldview, dismiss the idea of a Creator as a plausible explanation.
-It’s their entrenched worldview, not scientific reasoning, that has confined their thinking.
+Now that’s telling.
+For many, the idea of a Creator is ruled out from the start, not because of scientific reasoning, but because of an entrenched commitment to a naturalistic worldview.
 Naturalism (or materialism) has become a straitjacket for science, hindering scientists from following or even recognising promising leads.

 Consider the irony of the multiverse argument.
-To sidestep the consideration of a cause that may be associated with God, some have suggested the existence of other universes—entities that we can’t see, touch, examine, or scientifically validate.
-Interestingly, these are the very reasons often given for dismissing the existence of God.
+To sidestep the consideration of a cause that may be associated with God, some propose—well—other universes.
+Universes you and I can’t see, can’t touch, can’t test, can’t measure or validate scientifically.
+And yet, aren’t those the exact same reasons people laugh God out of the room?

 Physicists have come up with several theories to explain the fine-tuning of the universe without involving a higher intelligence.
 However, these proposals either fail to account for fine-tuning (as with the weak and strong anthropic principles) or they resort to explaining it by surreptitiously invoking other sources or prior unexplained fine-tuning.
-Yet, the fine-tuning in the universe has precisely those traits—extreme improbability and functional specificity—that instinctively and consistently lead us to infer the presence of intelligent design based on our uniform and repeated experiences.
-With this in mind, it seems reasonable to at least consider intelligent design as a worthwhile explanation for the fine-tuning of the laws and constants of physics and the initial conditions of the universe.
+Yet, the fine-tuning in the universe has precisely those traits—extreme improbability and functional specificity—that instinctively and consistently lead us to infer the presence of a purposeful intelligence based on our uniform and repeated experiences.
+With this in mind, it seems reasonable to at least consider this as a worthwhile explanation for the fine-tuning of the laws and constants of physics and the initial conditions of the universe.

 [i] Hoyle, F. (1960).
 The Nature of the Universe.